Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 True, undeniable, and unforgivable,

 even though the legal system has always differentiated degrees for crimes, even murder.
+Oh, Matt, always getting in trouble for saying perfectly reasonable things.

 And now he's done it again by breaking Liam's law.

-Yes, that's the law that refers to the time a few years back when actor Liam Neeson recounted a story of personal growth involving racist thoughts he had as a young man, but then realizing the error of his ways, expunging the racist element from his anger.
+Yes, that's the law that refers to the time a few years back when actor Liam Neeson recounted a story of personal growth involving racist thoughts he had as a young man,

 But of course, in so doing, he committed the cardinal sin of admitting he was not born perfect and did not emerge from the womb completely enlightened like Buddha.

-And now, Matt's done it with his gay slur admission: committed the crime of not always being the person you would become.
+it with his gay slur admission: committed the crime of not always being the person you would become.

 You know, I'm so tired of bad faith arguments, and it's all we do now on both sides of our divide.
+Two weeks ago, Nancy Pelosi called Republican House leader Kevin McCarthy a moron.

 Oh, that's not the bad faith part of the story, that's the true part.

-But a few days later, McCarthy was speaking to a group of Republicans and said, jokingly, but he is Kevin McCarthy, he said that if Republicans took the House in 2022, quote, I want you to watch Nancy Pelosi hand me that gavel, it will be hard not to hit her with it.
+But a few days later, McCarthy was speaking to a group of Republicans and said, jokingly, but he is Kevin McCarthy, he said that if Republicans took the House in 2022, quote, I want you to watch Nancy Pelosi hand me that gavel.

+Pelosi's office called it a threat of violence.
 Hakeem Jeffries said violence against women is no laughing matter.

 And Eric Swalwell said McCarthy was a would-be assailant who must resign.